spiceai/spiceai/README.md

 Dataset settings written to `datasets/my_dataset/dataset.yaml`!
 ```

 If the login credentials were entered correctly, your dataset will have loaded into the runtime.
-You should see the following in the SpiceAI runtime terminal :
+You should see the following in the Spice runtime terminal :

 ```
 2024-02-14T18:34:15.174564Z  INFO spiced: Loaded dataset: my_dataset
 2024-02-14T18:34:15.175189Z  INFO runtime::datasource: Refreshing data for my_dataset
 ```

-**Step 4.** Run queries against the dataset using the SpiceAI SQL REPL.
+**Step 4.** Run queries against the dataset using the Spice SQL REPL.

-In a new terminal, start the SpiceAI SQL REPL
+In a new terminal, start the Spice SQL REPL

 ```bash
 spice sql